Market Overview

 Schools

-Herndon leads on school quality with a 80% average pass rate (rated Strong) compared to 60% in Portsmouth.
-Top schools in Herndon include Herndon High School and Rachel Carson Middle School.
-In Portsmouth, families look to Churchland High School and I.C.
+Herndon has a 80% average SOL pass rate; Portsmouth has 60% (2024 state assessment data).
+Public schools in Herndon include Herndon High School and Rachel Carson Middle School; in Portsmouth, Churchland High School and I.C.
 Norcom High School.
 See Herndon schools | See Portsmouth schools

 Herndon